Advanced Metering Infrastructure

 Early stage leak detection for quicker repairs

-Advanced Metering Infrastructure, sometimes referred to as “smart meters,” are an advanced type of AMR -- capable of sending water use data over a communications network.
-Water usage data is received by a Meter Data Management (MDM) system, hosted in a cloud-based system.
-The MDM stores and analyzes the data before providing it to both you and us in a useful form.
+Advanced Metering Infrastructure, sometimes referred to as “smart meters” or AMI, is an innovative technology that transforms the way customers and utilities can monitor water usage.
+AMI automatically and securely sends water usage data over a wireless communications network on an hourly basis, where it is stored in a cloud-based system.
 With AMI, you can track your usage on an hourly, daily or monthly basis by using an online portal or smartphone app.

-From 2015 through mid-2017, SJW piloted AMI technology in the Willow Glen area of San Jose to assess different metering technologies and transmission systems.
-The goal was to evaluate the water saving potential of these new meters.
+From 2015 through mid-2017, SJW piloted AMI technology in the Willow Glen area of San Jose to assess different metering technologies and transmission systems, and to evaluate the water saving potential of these new meters.
 The program compared water usage pre- and post-AMI implementation for about 400 customers.
-Overall, the pilot AMI program demonstrated significant customer benefits, including 24-hour access to water usage data, early leak detection, and timely notifications about usage spikes.
-Many customers have been asking for this technology.
-And, we know it works!
+Overall, the pilot AMI program demonstrated significant customer benefits, including 24-hour access to water usage data, early leak detection, and timely notification about usage spikes.

 Why do I need AMI?

-AMI makes checking water usage even easier by allowing homeowners to quickly and easily see what's happening through a web or app dashboard.
-Readings are made hourly so you can get a better handle on the amount of water you’re using and make quick adjustments as needed.
+AMI is free, easy to use and puts real-time data in your hands to show how much water your household is using (through a smartphone app or online portal).
+Readings are made hourly so you can get a better understanding of the amount of water you’re using and make quick adjustments as needed.

 How does it help me reduce leaks?